 What’s more, the best e-kits – and particularly the ones we've included in this guide – feature sounds and expression technology that's better than anything we've heard before.
 As a result, electronic drum sets have reached a whole new level of popularity.
 They make fantastic quiet home practice kits, great recording tools and have become increasingly popular as live instruments too.

 There are electronic drum sets to suit every type of player.
-Perhaps you're a new player who wants to practice regularly at home, but can't make too much noise?
+Perhaps you want to practice regularly at home, but can't make too much noise?
 Or you could be a pro drummer who needs reliability, performance and control over your sound, whether you’re playing on stage or recording in the studio?
 There's definitely a kit here for your needs.

 - Put your best foot forward with the best bass drum pedals